Who were the Celts? The Celts were a group of tribal societies tied by similar language, religion, and culture in Iron Age and Medieval Europe.

 Folklore: Tintagel (“TIN tajel”) Castle is reputedly the birthplace of King Arthur, Dozmary Pool on Bodmin Moor is closely associated with the sword Excalibur.

-Food: A Cornish pasty is meat in a pastry wrapper or shell.
+Food: A Cornish pasty is a meat in a pastry wrapper or shell.

 Symbol: St. Piran's flag is a black flag with a white cross and is the banner of Saint Piran, the patron saint of the tin-miners of Cornwall.